Qeleshe: Process

-There are many ways to make the plis.
+There are many ways to make the qeleshe but it is always hand made.
 The most common way, in Kosovo, is using soap on the wool.
-The plis is always hand made.
 In the bazaar of Krujë, it is constructed by first getting a small chunk of wool that is placed on a table.
 Then, an instrument similar to a bow is used to beat the wool by hammering the string with a stone or a sturdy piece of wood.
 The wool is beaten and pressed until the wool strands become knotted around each other.
 Finally, it is washed, and shrinks.

 It is then pressed by a flat wooden instrument on top of it, multiple times, until the wool becomes completely flat and smooth.
 Then, it is sealed in a flattener for 24 hours and soaked in hot water and salt.
 The hat is made by two finished, flattened and pressed wool.
 The corners are removed to form a round shape.
 Afterwards, soap is added as a glue substitution to finely keep the fibres smooth while both pieces of wool are rubbed together.
 Then it is washed and beaten to strengthen the fabric, and placed on a wooden model.

-The shape of the plis is determined by the wooden model on which it is left to dry, and then rubbed with soap again to fix the shape.
+The shape of the qeleshe is determined by the wooden model on which it is left to dry, and then rubbed with soap again to fix the shape.
 The wool will be smoothened with a razor.
-Lastly, a wooden instrument is firmly rubbed on the plis.
+Lastly, a wooden instrument is firmly rubbed on the qeleshe.